Farm truck driving past a field.

 What to do when you hit a deer

-Even if you're vigilant, auto-deer collisions can happen.
+Even if you're a vigilant driver, auto-deer collisions can happen.
 Learn what to do next.